ECO786786/Salaries/README.md

 ### 2. Lowest Median Salaries by Role

-- Principal Data Architect: Surprisingly low median salary at $38,154.00, potentially due to location outside the U.S.
+- Principal Data Architect: Surprisingly low median salary at $38,154.00, potentially due to location outside the US.

 - CRM Data Analyst: Median salary of $40,000.00, typical of analyst roles that generally offer lower pay.